TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/projects/Hostile/finalproject/README.md

 ## License

+- Our website is VERY hostile please do not alter it, it WILL fight back and we cannot control it.
+- If you find ANY intuitive user design please report immediately to the head contributors

 Hostile is distributed under MIT license, which outlines the terms and conditions for its use, reproduction, and distribution.

 ## Acknowledgements

 If Hostile includes third-party libraries, tools, or resources, give credit to the respective authors or projects.

 ## Contact
+add Rain's discord
+add Paul's discord

 Provide contact information for users and contributors to reach out to you or the project team.